binary-win/binary-win.github.io/_posts/2026-02-10-Browser:Dumping:-The_Core_TacticBehind_Most_Infostealers.md

 # **Browser Dumping: The Core Tactic Behind Most Infostealers**

-> **This blog is a collection of my own research from the internet, along with insights from other blogs and studies.
-While similar information can be found elsewhere, my main goal is to write everything in my own words and style.
-Please consider this as my personal notes and learning journal.**
+> **This blog contains my own research collected from the internet, along with ideas from other blogs and studies.
+While many parts are written in my own words, some sections were copied directly from external sources because they were already very well written and clearly expressed.
+This blog is mainly for sharing my personal notes and learning journey. **

 In today’s threat landscape, **credential stuffing**, **ransomware affiliate attacks**, and **initial access** sales are fueled almost entirely by **stolen credentials**.
 At the heart of nearly every major infostealer family lies one dominant technique: **Browser Dumping**.